YasOnline177/FileOrganizerApp/README.md

     archive.zip
     note.txt

-After running the script, the folder will look like this:
+<pre> After running the script, the folder will look like this:
     jpg/
     image.jpg
     pdf/